Sahil-Bhoite/SAHAB/README.md

 - Streamlines the process of finding essential legal details, improving the accessibility of information for citizens.
 - Reduces dependency on manual searches and costly legal advice by offering initial, reliable guidance.

-## Architecture and Data Flow

-[Include an image or description of the project's architecture here]

 ## Technologies Used